VR51/transfiler/README.md

 I made this script to help me move website files between servers.
 Mostly WordPress site files under wp-content/uploads.
 SSH works well but there are some origin servers that disconnect unexpectedly or that can't be logged into over SSH or they fail to create large zip files that can be transferred via wget or curl.
 I thought about making this script for years but only got around to it this weekend (today is March 15th, 2025).
 I thought this would be a good way to use AI to do most of the work for me.
 I am happy with the reuslt.

-A future release might see a less basic frontend, one that shows useful information about the file transfers.
+A future release might see a less basic frontend for the web versions, one that shows useful information about the file transfers.
 Right now, this script does what I need it to do.
 And it's simple to use.

-There is an BASH version of each of these scripts for use over SSH.
-I might release these publicly someday.

 # Known Limitations and Bugs